Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Introduction

 In this paper, we first apply the method of optical depth to constrain the abundance of PBHs with well-measured 543 CRSs, observed by a well-known VLBI survey undertaken by~\citet{Preston85} (hereafter P85).
-Benefit from the high-quality maps obtained by VLBI, one is able to measure the milliarcsecond ultra-compact structure in radio sources~\citep{Kellermann93} and search possible examples of multiple imaging produced by millilensing.
-Based on the the null search result with updated redshift measurements of P85~\citep{Jackson06}, we obtain the most stringent limit on the abundance of massive PBHs in the mass range $\sim10^4-10^8~M_{\odot}$.
+Benefit from the high-quality maps obtained by VLBI, one is able to measure the milli-arcsecond ultra-compact structure in radio sources~\citep{Kellermann93} and search possible examples of multiple images produced by milli-lensing.
+Based on the the null search result with updated redshift measurements of P85~\citep{Jackson06}, we obtain the most stringent limit on the abundance of spuermassive primordial black holes (SMPBHs) in the mass range $\sim10^6-10^8~M_{\odot}$.
+In addition, we yield stronger constraints based on a larger catalog from ~\citet{Casadio2021}.

 This paper is organized as follows: we introduce the CRS data and the theory of optical depth of CRS lensing in Section 2.
-In section3, we apply this method to the CRS observations and yield results.
+In Section 3, we apply this method to the CRS observations and yield results.
 Conclusions and discussions are presented in Section 4.
 Throughout, we use the concordance $\Lambda$CDM cosmology with the best-fit parameters from the recent Planck observations~\citep{Planck2018}.